Basics

 Brentford Families - Norbury

-There are three Norbury PCC wills in the 1828 - 1845 period and taking them together with census returns it is possible to piece together a speculative family tree.
-The family ran a printing / book selling business on the High Street for at least 85 years.
-The business was taken over by Cornelius Stutter when William Philip Norbury retired: there appears to have been no male Norbury heir to take on the business, WPN leaving two daughters aged under 10 when he died.
+There are three Norbury PCC wills in the 1828 - 1845 period and taking them together with census returns and parish register entries it is possible to piece together a family tree.
+The family ran a printing / book selling business at 110 High Street for over 100 years and also ran New Brentford's first post office.
+The printing business was taken over by Cornelius Stutter when William Philip Norbury retired: there appears to have been no male Norbury heir to take on the business, WPN leaving two daughters aged under 10 when he died.

 Family Tree